Flin Flon: Road

 Flin Flon is accessed by Manitoba Provincial Trunk Highway 10, Saskatchewan Highway 106 and Saskatchewan Highway 167.
 The city also runs a small public bus system.

 Air

 The city operates Flin Flon Airport, which is located southeast of the city, immediately west of the Bakers Narrows Provincial Park.
 The airport has a single asphalt runway, and has regular flights to and from Winnipeg through Calm Air.
-There is also an airport in nearby Channing, MB for small aircraft use.
+There is also a gravel airstrip in nearby Channing, MB for small aircraft use with a water aerodrome adjacent to it.

 Rail

 The Hudson Bay Railway operates railway freight service on its railway line between The Pas and Flin Flon.

 The rail line to Churchill was washed out in June 2017 and remained out of service for over a year when then-owner Omnitrax refused to repair it.
 The City of Flin Flon purchased shares in One North, one of the partners of purchasing consortium Arctic Gateway Group Limited Partnership.
 The rail line was subsequently repaired by Cando Rail Services and Paradox Access Solutions.